toogad/PooPyLab_Project/README.md

                 For dynamic simulation, the initial guess will be the steady state solution.

-    3.4 Model Modification and Extension
+    3.4 Model Modification and Extension by Users
         Not much plan has been developed for this PooPyLab functionality at this point.
 It could make the software much more complicated if we want to provide a GUI for it.